 "BLAAAAH!"The Lazer Collection is a series of videos by Dominic Fera (site here) which do all they can to drive the Shoop Da Whoop meme into the ground, dig it up, drive it back into the ground, and lazer it.
 The format is a disjointed series of shorts, each of which inevitably end with a lazer being fired from someone or something.Currently a (shoop da) five-parter: Part 1, Part 2, Part 3 and Part 5.
 He wanted to stop at three episodes, but when requests for a fourth part got on his nerves he made Part 4: a short, scribble-y parody with the subtext "Stop asking for more episodes".
 Nonetheless, he decided to continue with a Part 5, with an ominous "To Be Continued" at the end.
-There's a trailer for a seventh part, yet there's no sixth part, announcing that it will end/begin in summer of 2014.
+The "seventh" part (actually the sixth part) was eventually released in Summer 2015 (plus a trailer here).
 Also includes the short "A Lazer".

 Provides Examples Of: